mansueto-institute/datasci-workshop/README.md

 ## Tutorials

 ### Programming
-* ETL
+* Data engineering
-  * Data engineering pipelines in R
+  * ETL pipelines and wrangling in R
-  * SQL and DBT
+  * Data in SQL and DBT
-  * Git and containers
+  * Dev to prod with Git and containers
-  * QC practices
+  * QC best practices
 * Analytics and Viz
   * Aggregation in R and SQL
   * Plots in R
   * Automated decks in R
   * R Shiny
   * Web dev in HTML, JS, CSS
+* Data Science
-* ML
+  * Prediction
     * ML with scikit-learn
     * ML with TensorFlow
+  * Inference
+    * Small sample prediction
+    * Causal trees
+  * Other techniques
+    * Computational geometry
+    * Clustering

 ### Data Sources
 * Microdata